goodreasonai/abbey/README.md

 ### Integration-Specific Configuration

 **Some integrations require configuration in settings.yml.
-If using any of the following integrations, you must specify their settings like so:**
+If using any of the following integrations, you must specify its settings like so:**

 ```
 s3: